-Health and Safety training

-- •1 H&S at Work Team member and 1 Team Leader attended Accident & Incident reporting and investigation training. - •15 staff attended 4 wheel drive defensive driver training. - •3 staff from libraries attended Red Cross Essential First Aid training.
+Health and Safety inductions Health and Safety Near miss and new Catching our people training hazards reported doing the right thing •Shane Sykes •Kereana Sims 1 H&amp;S at Work Team member and 1 Team Leader attended Accident &amp; Incident reporting and investigation training.
+15 staff attended 4 wheel drive defensive driver training.
+3 staff from libraries attended Red Cross Essential First Aid training.
+Contractor grinding window surrounds in close proximaty to staff.
+Contractor was not wearing safety goggles or ear protectioin.
+Floor mats and slippery linoleum in reception. •Staff member stopped a contractor from working who was not wearing the correct PPE for the job.